 Please do remember that the IPMI power control options are completely independent of the Loadbalancer software and that the reset option is the same as pressing reset on your PC.

-iDRAC (Remote Management) Configuration for the Enterprise 10G & R320 iDRAC enables remote management of the Enterprise 10G and Enterprise R320 appliances.
+iDRAC (Remote Management for DELL) Configuration

+iDRAC enables remote management of DELL based appliances.
 The following models include iDRAC by default: